 Thayer-Martin Agar was developed in 1964 for the isolation of N. gonorrhoeae and N. meningitidis.
 A further modification of these early formulations was developed to improve the isolation of pathogenic Neisseria sp. from specimens, which contained large amounts of mixed microbial flora.

-Martin-Lewis Agar is the formulation made after modification which contains an increased level of vancomycin for greater inhibition of gram-positive organisms.
+Martin-Lewis Agar is the formulation made after modification that contains an increased level of vancomycin for greater inhibition of gram-positive organisms.
 The development of the Martin-Lewis (ML) medium represents a more recent modification in the original Thayer-Martin formulation which has resulted in the enhanced recovery of gonococci from clinical material.
 Martin Lewis Agar is a selective and enriched medium for the isolation and cultivation of Neisseria species from mixed flora.
-Hemoglobin, Bio-X, and dextrose incorporated in the culture media provide enough nutrients agents to permit luxuriant growth of fastidious microorganisms.
+Hemoglobin, Bio-X, and dextrose incorporated in the culture media provide enough nutrient agents to permit luxuriant growth of fastidious microorganisms.

 |Potassium Phosphate, dibasic||4.0|

 |Enrichment Bio-X||10 ml|

 |Purified Water Vitamin B12||0.01 g|